 We know it can be difficult and stressful to make an award entry.
 Because what’s the best way to write a successful entry, likely to make it to the shortlist?

-We took a look at last year’s entries and have found three perfect examples that might give you some inspiration.
+We took a look at the 2017 entries and have found three perfect examples that might give you some inspiration.
 All three campaigns won a Native Advertising Gold Award and if there was a price for “Best Native Ad Award Entry” those would have been shortlisted, for sure.

 It’s not that these examples are necessarily perfect all the way through.
 But they each have a lot of solid elements that you should consider mimicking if you want to impress the jury this year.
 We have outlined the picture perfect performances of these award entries below: